 An overview of school capital funding, who it's for, current and past allocations, how it's calculated and spending guidance.

-Each year, the Department for Education allocates funding to help maintain and improve the condition of school buildings and grounds.
+The Department for Education allocates funding each year to help maintain and improve the condition of school buildings and grounds.

-- school condition allocations (SCA), given to eligible bodies responsible for maintaining school buildings
+- school condition allocations (SCA), with funds paid to eligible bodies responsible for maintaining school buildings

 Who the funding is for